 How Much Does it Cost to Hire a Workers’ Compensation Attorney in Chicago?

 Our experienced Chicago workers' compensation attorneys do not charge for our initial consultation, so it is always free to come discuss your case.
 In addition, we work on a contingency fee, so we will not ask for payment up front.
 We will only charge a fee once we have made a financial recovery for you.
 The Illinois Legislature has set attorneys' fees for workers compensation cases at 20% for most situations.
 If there is a separate case against a third-party, the case is handled separately, and the separate fee agreement will need to be agreed upon.
 Fees are clearly laid out in the representation agreement signed by all clients and submitted for the approval of the Illinois Workers’ Compensation Commission.
+Talk to a Chicago worker compensation lawyer at Rosenfeld Injury Lawyers today.

 What are the Most Common Types of Job-Related Injuries?